nautobot/go-nautobot/README.md

 > the "\*" case shows that when regenerating the bindings for the same Nautobot version, a increment on the patch release of `go-nautobot` occurs.

-This way the project versioning will keep relationship with the original minor Nautobot version while it also enables its own release lifecycle.
+This way the project versioning will keep a relationship with the original minor Nautobot version while it also enables its own release lifecycle.

 ## How to use `go-nautobot` package